JienWeng/ZakatDAO/README.md

 # ZakatDAO: Decentralized Zakat Distribution Platform

+🏆 **The Only Solo Award-Winning Project @ Universiti Malaya Hackathon 2025**

 *By Jien Weng*

 ZakatDAO is a pioneering decentralized platform designed to modernize and automate the distribution of zakat, ensuring **transparency**, **Shariah-compliance**, and **community-driven governance**.
-By leveraging blockchain technology, decentralized autonomous organization (DAO) governance, AI-driven prioritization powered by xAI, and e-wallet disbursement, ZakatDAO delivers a secure, efficient, and inclusive system for zakat management.
-This README provides a comprehensive overview of the platform, its objectives, technical architecture, deployment instructions, and governance model, with a focus on state-by-state implementation and the integration of xAI for prioritization.
+Recognized for its impactful and innovative approach at the Universiti Malaya Hackathon 2025, ZakatDAO leverages blockchain, DAO governance, and xAI prioritization to deliver a secure, efficient, and inclusive system for zakat management.

 [![ZakatDAO Image](img/banner.png)](https://zakatdao.onrender.com)